suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 - a digest of human-readable text describing the manifest found in the SUIT_Envelope (see {{manifest-digest-text}})
 - a digest of the Concise Software Identifier found in the SUIT_Envelope (see {{manifest-digest-coswid}})

 Several fields in the Manifest can be either a CBOR structure or a SUIT_Digest.
 In each of these cases, the SUIT_Digest provides for a severable field.
 Severable fields are RECOMMENDED to implement.
-In particular, text SHOULD be severable, since most useful text elements occupy more space than a SUIT_Digest, but are not needed by the Recipient.
-Because SUIT_Digest is a CBOR Array and each severable element is a CBOR bstr, it is straight-forward for a Recipient to determine whether an element is been severable.
+In particular, the human-readable text SHOULD be severable, since most useful text elements occupy more space than a SUIT_Digest, but are not needed by the Recipient.
+Because SUIT_Digest is a CBOR Array and each severable element is a CBOR bstr, it is straight-forward for a Recipient to determine whether an element has been severed.
 The key used for a severable element is the same in the SUIT_Manifest and in the SUIT_Envelope so that a Recipient can easily identify the correct data in the envelope.

 ## suit-manifest-version {#manifest-version}